Guti: Real Madrid

 Born in Torrejón de Ardoz, Community of Madrid, Guti began playing for Real Madrid's cantera in 1986, initially as a striker but being later moved to midfield, and remained there for the vast majority of his career.
-On 2 December 1995 he made his first-team debut, in a 4–1 home win against Sevilla FC; he finished the season with one goal in nine appearances.
+He made his first-team debut on 2 December 1995, in a 4–1 home win against Sevilla FC; he finished the season with one goal in nine appearances.

 Guti added two trophies to his cabinet in 1997, La Liga and the Supercopa de España, playing 17 competitive games during the campaign.
-In 1997–98 he helped the Merengues lift the UEFA Champions League and the Intercontinental Cup, while the player himself added the UEFA European Under-21 Championship.
+In 1997–98, he was part of the squad that lifted the UEFA Champions League and the Intercontinental Cup, with the player also adding the UEFA European Under-21 Championship.

-1999–2000 started badly for Guti: struggling with the responsibility of replacing Clarence Seedorf, he was sent off for kicking a fallen adversary in a home fixture against Real Sociedad.
-This negative trait was often recurrent, as he was given his marching orders eight times during his career in the league alone.
+1999–2000 started badly for Guti: struggling with the responsibility of replacing Clarence Seedorf, he was sent off for kicking a fallen adversary in a home fixture against Real Sociedad; this negative trait was often recurrent, as he was given his marching orders eight times during his career in the league alone.
 In the season, in which he also captured the Champions League, he scored six goals in 28 games.
-The following year he had his best individual input, netting 14 times and playing mostly as a striker due to injuries to Fernando Morientes, and contributing greatly to the team's 27th league title and subsequently another domestic Supercup.
+He had his best individual input the following year, netting 14 times and playing mostly as a striker due to injuries to Fernando Morientes, and contributing greatly to the team's 27th league title and the subsequent domestic Supercup.

-Guti totalled eight goals in 63 games from 2001 to 2003, contributing three in nine matches as the 2001–02 Champions League ended in conquest.
+Guti totalled eight goals in 63 games from 2001 to 2003, contributing three in nine matches as the 2001–02 Champions League ended in victory.
 After the purchase of Ronaldo in summer 2002 he returned to midfield, and his scoring rate went down drastically.

-Guti had his lowest season in terms of scoring in the 2004–05 season, as he failed to find the net for the first time in seven years with the first team; he only managed one official goal, in an international against San Marino in February 2005.
-In 2005–06, he played 43 games and netted six times (four in the league and two in European competition).
+Guti had his lowest season in terms of scoring in the 2004–05 season, as he failed to find the net for the first time in seven years with the first team.
+He only managed one official goal, in an international against San Marino on 9 February 2005.

+In 2005–06, Guti played 43 games and netted six times (four in the league and two in European competition).
+On 15 January 2006, he provided a backheel assist for Zinedine Zidane in the 4–2 home victory over Sevilla.